-- Permutations and their decomposition into disjoint cycles.
-(Required for derangements and for some applications in Part D.) - Basic definitions of graph theory: vertices, edges and complete graphs.
+- Basic definitions of graph theory: vertices, edges and complete graphs.
 (Required for Part C on Ramsey Theory.) - Basic knowledge of discrete probability.
 This will be reviewed in lectures when we get to part D of the course.
 A handout with all the background results needed from probability theory will be issued later in term.
-Problem sheets and exercises.
-There will be weekly problem sheets; the first will be due in on Tuesday 15th October.
-Exercises set in these notes are intended to be simple tests that you are following the material.
+PRELIMINARY PROBLEM SHEET AND EXERCISES.
+The preliminary problem sheet is designed to get you thinking about the basic counting principles seen in the first three lectures.
+Exercises set in these notes are simple tests that you are following the material.
 Some will be done in lectures.
 Doing the others will help you to review the lectures.
-Moodle.
-Provided you have an RHUL account, you have access to the Moodle page for this course: moodle.rhul.ac.uk/course/view.php? id=371.
+PROBLEM SHEETS.
+There will be nine marked problem sheets; the first will be due in on Tuesday 14th October.
+You are very welcome to discuss the problems with the lecturer.
+You do not have to wait until answers appear on Moodle.
+I will give you full marks if you discuss the question with me but write up your answer on your own.
+MOODLE.
+Provided you have a College computer account, you have access to the Moodle page for this course: moodle.rhul.ac.uk/course/view.php?id=371.
 If you are registered for the course then it will appear under 'My Courses' on Moodle.
-Note on optional questions.
+NOTE ON OPTIONAL QUESTIONS.
 Optional questions on problem sheets are included for interest and to give extra practice.
 Harder optional questions are marked $(\star)$ .
-If you can do the compulsory questions and know the bookwork, i.e. the definitions, main theorems, and their proofs, as set out in the handouts and lectures, you should do very well in the exam.
-2. Basic counting principles and derangements In the first two lectures we will see the Derangements Problem and one way to solve it by ad-hoc methods.
+Warning: You will not pass this course by last minute cramming.
+You must attempt the compulsory questions on problem sheets and learn the techniques for yourself.
+2. BASIC COUNTING PRINCIPLES AND DERANGEMENTS In the first two lectures we will see the Derangements Problem and one way to solve it by ad-hoc methods.
 Later in the course we will develop techniques that can be used to solve this problem more easily.
+On the way we will see three fundamental counting principles.

 Definition 2.1.
-A permutation of a set X is a bijective function

-$$\sigma: X \to X$$ .

-A fixed point of a permutation $\sigma$ of X is an element $x \in X$ such that $\sigma(x) = x$ .
+A permutation of a set X is a bijective function $$\sigma: X \to X.$$ A fixed point of a permutation $\sigma$ of X is an element $x \in X$ such that $\sigma(x) = x$ .
 A permutation is a derangement if it has no fixed points.
-Usually we will consider permutations of $\{1,2,...,n\}$ for some natural number $n \in \mathbb{N}$ .
+Usually we will consider permutations of $\{1, 2, ..., n\}$ for some natural number $n \in \mathbb{N}0$ .
 It is often useful to represent permutations by diagrams.
-For example, the diagram below shows the permutation $\sigma: \{1,2,3,4,5\} \rightarrow \{1,2,3,4,5\}$ defined by $$\sigma(1) = 2$$ , $\sigma(2) = 1$ , $\sigma(3) = 4$ , $\sigma(4) = 5$ , $\sigma(5) = 3$ .

-Note that $\sigma$ is a derangement.
+For example, the diagram below shows the permutation $\sigma : \{1, 2, 3, 4, 5\} \rightarrow \{1, 2, 3, 4, 5\}$ defined by $$\sigma(1) = 2, \ \sigma(2) = 1, \ \sigma(3) = 4, \ \sigma(4) = 5, \ \sigma(5) = 3.$$ Note that $\sigma$ is a derangement.